-UK growth rates are calculated using the UEPs baseline scenario.
+UK growth rates are calculated using the EEP baseline scenario.
 NI emissions data for the latest year are converted into fuel use (GWh) using the Digest of UK Energy Statistics (DUKES) conversion factors and then

 6 VEH0206 Licensed cars at the end of the year by CO2 emission and VED band projected using the UK growth rates.
-GMO NI projections data, taken from the NI gas capacity statement, is substituted for gas.
+GMO NI forecasts data, taken from the NI Gas Capacity Statement (PDF, 4034KB), is substituted for gas.